elyograg/blankgradle/README.md

     - Uses logback as the final logging destination.
     - Uses JUnit4 for a test framework.
     - Automatically gets new minor and point releases of dependencies.
 Adjust build.gradle if you don't want this.
-    - Has a "dist" target that builds a jar with dependencies.
+    - Has a "jar" target that builds a jar with dependencies.
 The build.gradle file specifies the class with a `main` method so it can be started with `java -jar filename.jar`.
   - `settings.gradle`
     - Just defines the project name.
   - `changeme`